fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Sql/v1.0.12/New-AzureRmSqlDatabaseImport.md

 ```

 ## DESCRIPTION
-The **New-AzureRmSqlDatabaseImport** cmdlet imports a bacpac file from an Azure storage account to a new ssSDS.
+The **New-AzureRmSqlDatabaseImport** cmdlet imports a bacpac file from an Azure storage account to a new Azure SQL Database.
 The get import database status request may be sent to retrieve status information for this request.

 ## EXAMPLES